-October 2, 2017 – The ISM Manufacturing Index is derived from a survey of purchasing managers and their outlook on overall economic conditions.
-It looks at factors such as orders for durable goods, industrial production and hiring.
-It is designed to present a general direction rather than the specific strength of the factory sector and manufacturing activity in the U.S. A reading above 50 is an indicator that the manufacturing sector is growing while a reading below 50 indicates a contraction
+The Manufacturing PMI (formerly the ISM Manufacturing Index) is derived from a survey of purchasing managers and their outlook on overall conditions by looking at factors such as orders for durable goods, industrial production, and hiring.
+It gives a general direction rather than the specific strength of the factory sector and manufacturing activity in the U.S. A reading above 50 is an indicator that the manufacturing sector is growing while a reading below 50 indicates a contraction.

 In January, the Manufacturing PMI decreased by 1.8 percentage points to a level of 58.7 from December’s reading of 60.5.
 As the index remains above 50, this marks the ninth month in a row in which the manufacturing sector, as well as the economy as a whole, has expanded after a contraction earlier last year.
 However, last month’ s drop in the index indicates that this expansion is occurring at a slightly slower rate.
 Out the six largest manufacturing industries surveyed, five reported growth in January, while petroleum and coal products contracted.